 See Delete a Target Group to learn more about deleting Target Groups.

-Like most content in Marketing Automation Professional, you can create folders for your Target Groups to keep them organized and easily manageable.
+Like most content in Communications Professional, you can create folders for your Target Groups to keep them organized and easily manageable.

 Click the Edit button above the list to the right to display a dialog where you can add, edit, and delete folders.